itoyjakra/meetings-reimagined/starter_code/README.md

 ### API Keys

+### API Keys

+Sign up for an AgentOps account at [https://app.agentops.ai/start](https://app.agentops.ai/start) to obtain your API key.

 Copy the `.env.template` file into a new file `.env` in the root of your project directory to store your API keys securely.
 Keep the following keys only:

 ```